-We need to think and act both globally and locally.
+Modern eating means to think globally and buy locally.

 It can be a bit confusing, but from an eco-sustainable perspective we cannot disregard the global effects of what we do locally.
 Nor can we avoid acknowledging how the global environment affects us wherever we are.
 To consider this in a tangible way, think of your actions as affecting both the local and the global environment; and think of your consumption as supporting both whenever you choose to use local resources.